azhao1981/have-fun-with-machine-learning/README.md

 trained on millions of natural images from [ImageNet](http://image-net.org/), which is useful *across a broad(通过)* range of classification tasks.

-This technique has been used to do interesting things like screening for eye diseases from medical imagery, identifying plankton species from microscopic images collected at sea, to categorizing the artistic style of Flickr images.
+This technique has been used to do interesting things like screening(筛选) for eye diseases from medical imagery(图像), identifying plankton(浮游生物) species from microscopic images collected at sea, to categorizing the artistic(艺术的) style of Flickr images.

-Doing this perfectly, like all of machine learning, requires you to understand the data and network architecture--you have to be careful with overfitting of the data, might need to fix some of the layers, might need to insert new layers, etc. However, my experience is that it “Just Works” much of the time, and it’s worth you simply doing an experiment to see what you can achieve using our naive approach.
+Doing this perfectly, like all of machine learning, requires you to understand the data and network architecture--you have to be careful with overfitting(过适) of the data, might need to fix some of the layers, might need to insert new layers, etc. However, my experience is that it “Just Works” much of the time, and it’s worth you simply doing an experiment to see what you can achieve using our naive approach.